gigantocypris/CT_NVAE/README.md

 cd $WORKING_DIR
 python $CT_NVAE_PATH/metrics/analyze_training_results.py --dataset_id $DATASET_ID --checkpoint_dir $CHECKPOINT_DIR --expr_id $EXPR_ID --rank 0 --original_size 128 --dataset_type valid
 ```
-The `--original_size` option is the side length of the original image (for example, 128 for the foam images).
+The `--original_size` option is the side length of the original image (for example, 128 for the foam images, 512 for the 3D COVID images, and 512 for the brain images).
 The `--dataset_type` option is either `valid` or `test`.
 Only use the parameter `test` if you have already evaluated the test set with the `--final_test` option in `train.py`.

-TODO: What are the sizes for the 3d brain and 3d covid datasets?

 Results from this script are saved in `$WORKING_DIR/checkpts/eval-$EXPR_ID`.